Staying Home and Staying Active With Silver Sneakers

 Active lifestyle and quality of life

-They also suggested the ability to maintain an active lifestyle helps to maintain quality of life.1 That quality of life stuff is what I have been talking about!
+That quality of life stuff is what I have been talking about!
 How do we maintain quality of life in our (slightly) older, visually impaired years?
 It would seem that if you need a body to do what gives your life quality, it would be wise to take care of that body.

 Silver Sneakers

-Enter.
-Silver Sneakers.
+Enter: Silver Sneakers.
 According to their website, Silver Sneakers is a health and fitness program for people 65 and older.
 It is included in many Medicare supplemental plans and is accepted in gyms all over the country.
 I qualified because I have a supplement plan through PSERS, the Pennsylvania School Employees’ Retirement System.
 It is also offered through more widely available plans such as those offered by AARP.
 There is no additional cost.2

 Exercise classes